Mario-o-Ghaly/Board_Game/README.md

 The only way to win is by escaping through the bridge.

 ## User Guide
-If you want to try the game download the whole folder and run the file named **game.exe**.
+If you want to try the game, download the whole folder and run the file named **game.exe**.